Skip to Content

 Tote Board Element What It Shows What to Watch

-Odds per horse Current win odds for each horse based on pool distribution Watch for horses shortening (dropping odds) or drifting (lengthening odds) in the final minutes
+Odds per horse Current win odds based on pool distribution Watch for horses shortening (dropping odds) or drifting (lengthening) in the final minutes

-Win pool total Total dollars in the win pool for this race Larger pools are more stable — small pools produce volatile, less meaningful odds shifts
+Win pool total Total dollars in the win pool Larger pools are more stable — small pools produce volatile, less meaningful odds shifts

-Morning line The track handicapper’s pre-betting odds estimate (printed in program) Don’t use it to make betting decisions — use it only as a rough guide to expected favorites.
+Morning line Track handicapper’s pre-betting estimate (in program) Use only for quick orientation.
 Your payout is determined by live tote odds, not the morning line.

-PHOTO / INQUIRY / OBJECTION Race result is under review — official result not yet posted Hold all tickets until the board shows OFFICIAL
+PHOTO / INQUIRY / OBJECTION Race result under review Hold all tickets until the board shows OFFICIAL

 The Morning Line: What It Is and Why to Ignore It

-The morning line is one person’s estimate.
-By post time, real money in the pools determines your payout.
+The morning line is one person’s estimate before betting opens.
+By post time, real money in the pools determines your payout — not this number.

 Morning Line Live Tote Odds